On the strongest three-valued paraconsistent logic contained in classical logic and its dual: Known Properties of

-Properties~(a)--(c) indicate that LP$^{\IImpl,\False}$ retains much of classical propositional logic.
-Actually, property~(c) can be strengthened to the following property: for all formulas $A$ of LP$^{\IImpl,\False}$, $\pEnt A$ iff $\clpEnt A$.
+Properties~(a)--(c) indicate that \LPif\ retains much of classical propositional logic.
 In~\cite{BM15b}, properties~(e) and~(f) are considered desirable and essential, respectively, for a paraconsistent propositional logic on which a process algebra that allows for dealing with contradictory states is built.

-From Theorem~4.42 in~\cite{AA15a}, we know that there are exactly 8192 different three-valued paraconsistent propositional logics with properties~(a) and~(b).
-From Theorem~2 in~\cite{AAZ11b}, we know that properties~(c) and~(d) are common properties of all three-valued paraconsistent propositional logics with properties~(a) and~(b$_1$).
-From Fact~103 in~\cite{CCM07a}, we know that property~(f) is a common property of all three-valued paraconsistent propositional logics with properties~(a), (b) and~(e).
-Moreover, it is easy to see that that property~(e) is a common property of all three-valued paraconsistent propositional logics with properties~(a) and~(b).
+From Theorem~4.42 in~\cite{AA15a}, it is known that there are exactly 8192 different three-valued paraconsistent propositional logics with properties~(a) and~(b).
+From Theorem~2 in~\cite{AAZ11b}, it is known that properties~(c) and~(d) are common properties of all three-valued paraconsistent propositional logics with properties~(a) and~(b$_1$).
+From Fact~103 in~\cite{CCM07a}, it is known that property~(f) is a common property of all three-valued paraconsistent propositional logics with properties~(a), (b) and~(e).
+Moreover, it is easy to see that property~(e) is a common property of all three-valued paraconsistent propositional logics with properties~(a) and~(b).
 Hence, each three-valued paraconsistent propositional logic with properties~(a) and~(b) has properties~(c)--(f) as well.

-From Corollary~106 in~\cite{CCM07a}, we know that LP$^{\IImpl,\False}$ is the strongest three-valued paraconsistent propositional logic with properties~(a) and~(b) in the sense that for each three-valued paraconsistent propositional logic with properties~(a) and~(b), there exists a translation into LP$^{\IImpl,\False}$ that preserves and reflects its logical consequence relation.
+From Corollary~4.74 in~\cite{AA15a}, it is known that \LPif\ is the strongest three-valued paraconsistent propositional logic with property~(a) in the sense that each three-valued paraconsistent propositional logic with property~(a) can be embedded in \LPif.